Efforts & Results

 · Suspend the person's operator license for up to one year

 · Or revoke their license for a period of up to two (2) years

-The objective of this legislation has been an effort to change the driving behavior of egregious repeat offenders.
+The objective of this legislation has been an effort to change the driving behavior of egregious repeat offenders. or incarcerate those who have shown an inability to change their behavior.
 As violators, these offenders have demonstrated a careless and dangerous disregard for motor vehicle laws and they threaten the lives of everyone's loved ones, friends and fellow citizens.
-It is shocking to know that, as of June 2017, more than 584 repeat offenders have been ordered to take the 60 hour driver retraining course as mandated by Colin's Law.
+It is shocking to know that, as of July 2022, more than 1,000 repeat offenders have been ordered to take the 60 hour driver retraining course as mandated by Colin's Law.
 Countless other repeat offenders have been sanctioned by the court otherwise under the Act.

 Prior to Colin's Law, repeat traffic offenders were able to “slip under the radar” undetected by paying traffic citations by mail.
 This has been corrected with the passage of legislation sponsored by Rep. Donna Walsh in 2011.
 This law now requires that:

 "Any person who receives a third (3rd) summons within a twelve (12) month period of time, cannot plea or dispose of the charge by mail, but must appear in person before a judge at the traffic tribunal or municipal court."

 “Colin’s Law” was passed unanimously by the RI Legislature in July 2010 and the court-ordered program began on October 20, 2012 after the state was able to finally put together the necessary resources and course material.

 STATISTICS ON VIOLATORS OF THE COLIN B. FOOTE ACT